Chalarangelo/30-seconds-of-code/snippets/recordFrames.md

 Invokes the provided callback on each animation frame.

 Use recursion.
-Provided that `running` is `true`, continue invoking `window.requestAnimationFrame`.
+Provided that `running` is `true`, continue invoking `window.requestAnimationFrame()` and invoking the provided callback.
 Return an object with two methods `start` and `stop` to allow manual control of the recording.
-Omit the second argument, `autoStart`, to implicitly call start when the function is invoked.
+Omit the second argument, `autoStart`, to implicitly call `start` when the function is invoked.

 ```js
 const recordFrames = (callback, autoStart = true) => {